lohathe/experiment-scripts/README.md

 # run_exps.py will now succeed
 ```

 The second property is kernel configuration options.
 These assume the configuration is stored at `/boot/config-$(uname -r)`.
-You can specify these in `params.py` like so:
+You can specify these in `params.py`.
+In the following example, the experiment will only run on an ARM system with the release master enabled:

 ```python
 {'config-options':{